mattsybeldon/VGC-Team-Grab/README.md

 1/18 - Added classifier and features for detecting Pokemon on Team Preview.
 Untested since I still have to generate more training data.

+1/18 - Got a configuration script running to pick the monitoring region.
+This combined with the auto resize should make usage easier.

 ## Credits
 trainertower.com - For providing the sprites.